isitizzyatkins/icor/README.md

 a 4 key sm file collection for use in keyboard rhythm games. low difficulty ceiling, maximum fun, updated whenever i feel like it

 download, extract, then place into the songs folder of any game that will accept .sm files. (stepmania files). wow, it's so easy.

+these charts are made for fun and are released freely into the wild. i do not claim ownership over any of the music or backgrounds used. as if that wasn't already obvious.